google/WebFundamentals/src/content/en/tools/chrome-devtools/dom/index.md

    The last action is undone and the node reappears.

 ## Access nodes in the Console {: #console }

+DevTools provides a few shortcuts for accessing DOM nodes from the Console, or getting JavaScript references to them.

 ### Reference the currently-selected node with $0 {: #current }